-Added the ability to send delivery on the way (without payment)
+Added the ability to send delivery on its way (without payment)

-Starting with V7Preview3, you can prepare your shipment for shipment, print a delivery note, assign a courier, and send it on its way.
+Starting from V7Preview3, it is possible to prepare a delivery for dispatch, print the invoice, assign a courier, and send them on their way.

 Innovations

-- Setting up delivery payment time PluginContext.Operations.GetHostDeliverySettings().DeliveryPaymentTimeOption — before shipping or before closing.
-Payment for deliveries via the API is not yet supported, so only sending without payment will work.
+- Delivery payment time setting PluginContext.Operations.GetHostDeliverySettings().DeliveryPaymentTimeOption — before sending or before closing.
+Currently, payment for deliveries via API is not supported, so only sending without payment will work.

-- Setting the time for printing the delivery note - manually or automatically, and if automatically, at what point: PluginContext.Operations.GetHostDeliverySettings().DeliveryBillPrintTimeOption.
+- Delivery invoice printing time setting — manually or automatically, and if automatically, at what exact moment: PluginContext.Operations.GetHostDeliverySettings().DeliveryBillPrintTimeOption.

-- Preparing delivery for dispatch (transfer to “Pending” status): PluginContext.Operations.PrepareDeliveryForSending(credentials, delivery).
-Here, work schedule and mapping restrictions will be checked, and auto-added dishes and services will be added.
-You can specify the optional throwOnChanges flag to cause the operation to abort if the contents or value of the order changes, this will allow the plugin to react to the changes and check if it wants to send the delivery with those changes.
-By default, the flag is disabled; the plugin agrees to any auto changes.
+- Preparing delivery for dispatch (changing to “Waiting” status): PluginContext.Operations.PrepareDeliveryForSending(credentials, delivery).
+Here, working hours and mapping restrictions will be checked, as well as auto-added dishes and services.
+An optional flag throwOnChanges can be specified to abort the operation in case of changes to the order composition or cost, allowing the plugin to react to changes and check if it wants to send the delivery with these changes.
+By default, the flag is off, and the plugin agrees to any auto-changes.

-- Printing a delivery note: PluginContext.Operations.PrintDeliveryBill(credentials, delivery).
-Delivery stickers will also be printed here if the settings indicate printing them along with the invoice.
+- Printing the delivery invoice: PluginContext.Operations.PrintDeliveryBill(credentials, delivery).
+Delivery stickers will also be printed here if the settings specify printing them along with the invoice.

-- Sending the delivery on its way: PluginContext.Operations.SendDelivery(credentials, delivery).
+- Sending delivery on its way: PluginContext.Operations.SendDelivery(credentials, delivery).

-- If the delivery note is configured to automatically print at the start of preparation or upon dispatch, it will be printed when calling methods from the plugin PrintOrderItems and SendDelivery respectively.
+- If automatic printing of the delivery invoice is set at the beginning of preparation or upon dispatch, it will be printed when calling the methods PrintOrderItems and SendDelivery from the plugin, respectively.

 private void CreateAndSendDelivery()